CVE-2026-10021

 Business impact

-With a CVSS score of 8.8, this vulnerability represents a significant risk to organizational security.
-Compromise of the browser's USB handling could lead to unauthorized system access or the execution of malicious code, impacting the confidentiality and integrity of the local machine.
+With a CVSS score of 8.8, this vulnerability represents a high risk to the enterprise.
+Exploitation could lead to unauthorized access to system resources, potential data theft, and the ability for an attacker to execute arbitrary code within the context of the user's browser or system.

 Remediation